gurubamal/success_taste/README.md

 NOTE:
-Given CODE is working fine at the moment (when uploaded), it installs the latest version of everything.
-It is possible that later sonarqube or k8s versions may have massive changes in the code and installation method, and the code would need an update at that point in time!
+Given CODE (only with instructions below) is working fine now (when uploaded), it installs the latest version of everything.
+Later some software versions may have significant changes or updates from the provider in the code, and these scripts would also need updates at that time!

 Tutorial videos: